 Connecting with your customers at this time means cutting through the negativity with upbeat content that’s relevant to their new situation.
 Find ways to help and support and respond with sincerity if things go wrong.

-It’s not an easy line to walk, which is why our COVID-19 Conversation Monitor is so valuable right now.
+It’s not an easy line to walk, which is why our Radar tool is so valuable right now.
 You get wide-ranging, detailed analysis of online conversations around the crisis, helping you hit the right notes rather than miss the mark.